7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Kubernetes-Services.md

 - Service Discovery across multiple containers
 - Automatic scaling
 - Coordinated application upgrades
-Bridge to Kubernetes is an extension in [[Visual-Studio-Code]] and [[VS-Code]] to write, test and debug microservice code on development workstations
+Bridge to Kubernetes is an extension in [[Microsoft-Visual-Studios]] and [[VS-Code]] to write, test and debug microservice code on development workstations

 Azure manages:
 - Kubernetes masters